-1.13.2.
-Interface, Implementation and Encapsulation
+1.12.2.
+Interface, implementation and encapsulation

 You already know that actions performed by objects are coded in functions called methods.
-Our Airplane class will have methods like takeOff, land and so on.
+Our Aeroplane class will have methods like takeOff, land and so on.
 Some or all of these methods will be public, i.e. visible (and callable) from other pieces of code.
 This is what is called the interface of a class: a set of methods to operate on the object, make it do stuff and enquire about its internal state.

-Going on with our airplane example, the interface is made of all the dials, displays, buttons and levers in the cockpit.
+Going on with our aeroplane example, the interface is made of all the dials, displays, buttons and levers in the cockpit.
 We can operate the plane and read the value of all the relevant variables (speed, fuel, altitude...).
 The nice thing is that we do not have to know in detail how the controls work in order to use them.
 It may be the latest fly-by-wire technology, or the old mechanical one, but in both cases we know that pulling on the yoke the plane will climb.
 In OOP terms, the user just needs to know the interface of an object, not its implementation, i.e. the gears and cogwheels behind its shiny surface.
 The implementation is said to be hidden, with the advantage that it can be modified, tweaked and patched as much as the developer wishes.
 As long as the interface remains the same, the user will not notice anything.

 It is good practice to prevent users from directly accessing instance variables.
 These are part of the implementation, and could have to be changed (e.g. from int to float) possibly breaking external code accessing our object.
 A much better way is to provide methods to get and set the value of a variable (these methods are usually know as getters and setters).
 It may seem overkill, but it helps keeping the code more maintainable.
 It is said that our instance variables are neatly encapsulated inside our class.
-To say it with a metaphor, we want the pilot of our plane to read the fuel level from a dial (the getFuelLevel method) rather than tampering with the fuel tank to get a look inside (trying to directly access the fuelLevel instance variable).
+To say it with a metaphor, we want the pilot of our plane to read the fuel level from a dial

+(the getFuelLevel method) rather than tampering with the fuel tank to get a look inside (trying to directly access the fuelLevel instance variable).

-1.13.2.1.
-Interfaces, the Java Way
+1.12.2.1.
+Interfaces in Java

 Interface is a generic programming concept, but it is also a specific Java construct.
-Without getting into too much detail, a Java interface is a collection of methods and constants.
-If a class implements an interface, you can be sure that all the methods and constants listed by the interface are right there in the class and in all of its instances, ready to be used.
+A Java interface is a collection of methods and constants.
+If a class implements an interface, all the methods and constants listed by the interface are available in the class and in all of its instances.

-1.13.3.
+1.12.3.
 Inheritance

 This is a slightly more advanced concept, which can be safely skipped without trouble.
 However it is not very complicated.
-When you think of all the different kind of airplanes existing today, from tiny ultralights to huge jets, you may wonder how a single Airplane class could represent them all.
-Actually, it cannot: that is why we can define subclasses of Airplane.
+When you think of all the different kind of aeroplanes existing today, from tiny ultralights to huge jets, you may wonder how a single Aeroplane class could represent them all.
+Actually, it cannot: that is why we can define subclasses of Aeroplane.
 These subclasses receive, or inherit, the variables and methods of their parent class, and we can override them, or add new ones, to suit our needs.
-We can create the Boeing787 and Airbus380 subclasses of Airplane, with specialised methods and different values of instance variables (like numberOfEngines).
+We can create the Boeing787 and Airbus380 subclasses of Aeroplane, with specialised methods and different values of instance variables (like numberOfEngines).
 Note that there are ways to prevent subclasses from inheriting certain variables or methods, but this goes beyond the scope of this manual.